Journalist's son kidnapped for ransom in Telangana | Law-Order

 Journalist's son kidnapped for ransom in Telangana

-Hyderabad, Oct 19 (PTI): A newpaper journalist's nine- year-old son has been kidnapped in Mahabubabad district of Telangana for a ransom of Rs 45 lakh, police said on Monday.
+(EDS: Removing word in para -1) Hyderabad, Oct 19 (PTI): A journalist's nine-year-old son has been kidnapped in Mahabubabad district of Telangana for a ransom of Rs 45 lakh, police said on Monday.
 The boy was abducted on Sunday at around 7 pm while he was playing outside his house in Mahabubabad town.

 The abductors, who came on a bike, were apparently known to the boy, a senior police official said.
 Later, the kidnappers contacted the boy's mother over phone through the internet and demanded the sum to release him.